DallasBuyer/awesome-dynamic-pricing/README.md

 1. No-regret Learning in Price Competitions under Consumer Reference Effects, MIT, NIPS, 2020.
 2. Large-Scale Price Optimization via Network Flow, NEC Corporation, NIPS, 2016.
 3. Skimming or Penetration?
 Strategic Dynamic Pricing for New Products, Marketing Science, 2015.

+# Paper Comments
+## 2017-KDD-OBP:
+    The prescriptive price optimization consists of prediction modeling and price optimization.
+To reduce the exponential computation complexity, the paper formulize the price optimization problem to the form the binary quatratic programming (BQP), and then relax the BQP to the form of mixed integer linear programming (MILP) and semidefinite programming (SDP).